moondance-labs/tanssi-docs/learn/framework/xcm.md

 2. Pay for the on-chain execution, using the *BuyExecution* XCM instruction, which uses the previously withdrawn assets

 !!! note
-    When an appchain receives a message initiated remotely, the message origin is the source chain's Sovereign account.
-There is a special XCM instruction called *DescendOrigin* that changes the origin to match that of the source chain, ensuring execution occurs on behalf of the same entity initiating the XCM message on the source chain.
+    When an appchain sends an XCM message, its default source on the receiving end is the origin appchain's Sovereign account.
+The sender appchain can add an XCM instruction called *DescendOrigin* to the message, changing the origin account to match the signing user's account, ensuring execution occurs on behalf of the same entity initiating the XCM message on the source chain, and avoiding a potentially unsafe scenario.

 Finally, the execution takes place on the destination chain, calling a smart contract or any other transaction using the XCM instruction called *Transact*.